launchwonder/launchwonder.github.io/courses/_algebra/unit04.md

 $y = m(x - x_1) + y_1$

+Can you see how these two point-slope forms are equivalent?

 Point-slope form is useful when you know two things:
 - The slope of a line
 - The coordinates of a point on that line